gargvishesh/druid/docs/multi-stage-query/index.md

 **Feature flags**

-These feature flags are not required, but are recommended for the best experience.
+- Enable *HTTP-based task management.* This is recommended in all cases.

-- *Use Indexers instead of Middle Managers.* We recommended enabling this option if you are creating a cluster primarily for trying out Talaria-based queries.
-Indexers have a lower task launching overhead than Middle Managers, and are able to provide a larger shared thread pool, which improves the speed of Talaria-based queries.
-However, if you are mixing Talaria-based queries with classic batch or streaming ingestion, we recommend disabling this option to ensure minimal disruption to non-Talaria-based workloads.
+- Consider enabling *Use Indexers instead of Middle Managers.* This is recommended for demo and PoC clusters if you do not need to run any classic batch or streaming ingestion jobs, and if you do not need to enable auto-compaction.
+Indexers have a lower task launching overhead than Middle Managers, and are able to provide a larger shared thread pool, which improves the responsiveness and user experience of multi-stage queries.
+However, in production environments, we recommend disabling this option and sticking with Middle Managers, because Middle Managers are better-suited for mixed workloads.
-- *HTTP-based task management.* This is recommended in all cases.

 **Common**